-&lt;sup>3 The concept of time-space compression was formulated by David Harvey, The Condition of Postmodernity: An Enquiry into the Origins of Cultural Change (Cambridge, MA: Blackwell, 1990) and has made a profound impact in the study of geography and space.
+The concept of time-space compression was formulated by David Harvey, The Condition of Postmodernity: An Enquiry into the Origins of Cultural Change (Cambridge: Blackwell, 1990) and has made a profound impact in the study of geography and space.
 See, e.g., Doreen Massey, Space, Place and Gender (Cambridge: Polity, 1994); Barney Warf, Time-Space Compression: Historical Geographies (Oxford: Routledge, 2008).
 Globalisation theorists adopting the concept include Roland Robertson, "Glocalization: Time-Space and Homogeneity-Heterogeneity," in Global Modernities, ed.
-Mike Featherstone, Scott Lash, and idem., Theory, Culture & Society (London: Sage, 1995), 25-44; Timothy W. Luke, "Identity, Meaning and Globalization: Detraditionalization in Postmodern Space-Time Compression," in Detraditionalization: Critical Reflections on Authority and Identity, ed.
-Paul Heelas, Scott Lash, and Paul Morris (Cambridge, MA: Blackwell, 1996), 109-33;
+Mike Featherstone, Scott Lash, and Roland Robertson, TCS (London: Sage, 1995), 25-44; Timothy W. Luke, "Identity, Meaning and Globalization: Detraditionalization in Postmodern Space-Time Compression," in Detraditionalization: Critical Reflections on Authority and Identity, ed.
+Paul Heelas, Scott Lash, and Paul Morris (Cambridge: Blackwell, 1996), 109-33; George Ritzer and Paul Dean, Globalization: A Basic Text (Chicester: Wiley Blackwell, 2015), 238-40.

-able to travel ever greater distances in ever smaller amounts of time and that information between individuals can be shared more and more quickly.
+time and that information between individuals can be shared more and more quickly.
 As a result, individuals and the groups to which they belong become increasingly interconnected.
 This interconnectedness has an impact on how individuals connect to and construct the spaces in which they find themselves and how they formulate their cultural and religious traditions and identities.

 As scholars have increasingly come to realise, such processes of time-space compression are not unique to our modern world.
 The Roman world in particular has, in the past two decades or so, been intensively and fruitfully studied from a globalisation perspective.
 As they united the Mediterranean under their rule and set up a vast network of roads and waterways, the Romans facilitated the transfer of people, goods, and ideas between the various groups that inhabited their empire.
 As a result of these increases in mobility and intercultural interaction, many cultural expressions in the Roman world assumed a "glocal" shape, in which local tendencies and traditions merged in an ongoing interplay with global ones.
-These processes of what some have dubbed "glocalisation" affected the various cults in the Roman era-and the sacred spaces associated with them-as they did other cultural elements: a telling example is the Roman veneration of gods originating from Egypt, such as Isis, which were adopted into the Roman pantheon.
-As the cult of Isis spread across
+These processes of what some have dubbed "glocalisation" affected the various cults in the Roman era-and the sacred spaces associated with them-as they did other cultural elements.
+A telling example is the Roman veneration of gods originating from Egypt, such as Isis, which were adopted into the Roman pantheon.
+As the cult of Isis spread across the empire and yet was not detached completely from its Egyptian roots, it developed into a glocalised Roman-Egyptian cult.